Insight: Incubation

-Using a geometric and spatial insight problem, it was found that providing participants with breaks improved their performance as compared to participants who did not receive a break.
+Using a geometric and spatial insight problem, it was found that providing participants with breaks improved their performance when compared to participants who did not receive a break.
 However, the length of incubation between problems did not matter.
 Thus, participants' performance on insight problems improved just as much with a short break (4 minutes) as it did with a long break (12 minutes).

 Sleep

 Research has shown sleep to help produce insight.
-Individuals were initially trained on insight problems.
+People were initially trained on insight problems.
 Following training, one group was tested on the insight problems after sleeping for eight hours at night, one group was tested after staying awake all night, and one group was tested after staying awake all day.
 Those that slept performed twice as well on the insight problems than those who stayed awake.

 In the brain

 Differences in brain activation in the left and right hemisphere seem to be indicative of insight versus non-insight solutions.
-Using RAT’s that were either presented to the left or right visual field, it was shown that participants having solved the problem with insight were more likely to have been shown the RAT on the left visual field, indicating right hemisphere processing.
-This provides evidence that the right hemisphere plays a unique role in insight.
+Presenting RATs either to the left or right visual field, it was shown that participants having solved the problem with insight were more likely to have been shown the RAT on the left visual field, indicating right hemisphere processing.
+This provides evidence that the right hemisphere plays a special role in insight.